 This is just the case.
 We will show you how to do this is in just 1 step.

-Magento 2 Preferences is used by the Magento 2 object manager to extend the default implementation.
+Magento 2 Preferences is used by the to extend the default implementation.
 You can use preferences in Magento 2 to implement some interfaces or to rewrite/override the existing PHP classes and their methods.

 In this article, you'll learn how to do it and discover useful examples that will help you along the way.